 While acquiring cultural intelligence, we are exposed to various cultural norms or culturally sanctioned ways of doing things.
 This helps us understand cultural norms when we interact with an unfamiliar cuture.

 An important aspect of cultural intelligence is information about how various cultural groups communicate.
 The communication styles of cultural groups, that is.
-So, we are better able to identify communication styes as we gain cultural intelligence.
+So, we are better able to identify communication styles as we gain cultural intelligence.

 Lack of team identity is an existential crisis.
 As a manager, we often struggle to develop a strong team identity because we fail to grasp the cultural dynamics within the group.
 We are better equipped to develop team identity when we possess cultural intelligence.